isaaxite/deploy-posts-to-github-issue/README.md

 You only need the following steps to achieve:

-- Step 1: init a configuration;
+- Step 1: init a configuration file;

 - Step 2: Setting required properties in the configuration file just created;